Introduction to Custom Exception in C#

 Working of Custom Exception in C#

-- The type of errors that happen during the application execution are handled by exceptions.
+- Exceptions handle the type of errors that happen during the application execution.
 By errors, we mean the unexpected problems that arise during the execution of the application.
 On the contrary, exceptions are expected to take place during the execution of the application for several reasons.

 - Exception handling is used by the application to handle the exceptions that are expected to happen during the execution of the application.
 The handling of exceptions in C# is done using the two keywords try, catch, finally and throw.